Against four sons the Torah spoke, and once morest four peculiar holiday customs we speak.

 Heshel chose the orange “because it indicates that when lesbians and gays contribute and are active in the life of the Jewish community, it contributes to all Jews wherever they are.”
 There are those who spit out the seeds to remind everyone to spit out homophobia and hatred of the other

 But it turns out that this story is a myth.
-Susanna Heshel is indeed the source of the custom of adding the orange, but the story about the man who shouted at her from the audience did not exist and was not created.
-Aliba Deshell, this is what happened: she spoke to Jewish students at Oberlin College in Ohio in the 1980s and there she became aware of a Haggadah written by a student, which included a story about a young girl asking Rabbah if there is a place in Judaism for lesbians.
+Susanna Heshel is indeed the source of the custom of adding the orange, but the story regarding the man who shouted at her from the audience did not exist and was not created.
+Aliba Deshell, this is what happened: she spoke to Jewish students at Oberlin College in Ohio in the 1980s and there she became aware of a Haggadah written by a student, which included a story regarding a young girl asking Rabbah if there is a place in Judaism for lesbians.
 The rabbi in the story angrily replies, “There is a place for lesbians in Judaism just as there is a place for a crust of bread in the Seder bowl!”, thereby implying that lesbians are impure and harm Judaism.

 closure